 Size matters, and the best SSDs prove it.
-Back in 2008, Intel launched its first solid state drive for £400, and in return, you were given a mere 80GB to store your files.
+In 2008, Intel launched its first solid state drive for £400 (about $493), and in return, you were given a mere 80GB to store your files.

-Things have changed in the last eight years, however.
-Nowadays you'll pay almost 25x less than what you did back then for even the best SSDs, a 3x decrease every year.
+Things have changed in the last nine years, however.
+Nowadays you'll pay almost 25 times less than what you did back then for even the best SSDs, a 3x decrease every year.
 There’s no longer the need to fork out thousands per terabyte.

 - See our best HDD and SSD deals page for the latest updated pricing

-Note that for the sake of simplicity, here we will be looking at SATA models only.
+Note that for the sake of simplicity, here we will be looking at SATA models only (sorry).
 No mSATA, M.2 SATA, PCIe or standard PCI models.
 Keep in mind that PCIe drives will generally perform better than SATA drives but also tend to cost far more.
-3D Xpoint, however, will make SSDs faster across the board.

 Patriot Torch LE 120GB